-The young people who are selected onto this program are trained in human rights and international legal frameworks, public speaking, and write their own blogs, declarations and reports before they’ve even left the UK.
+The young people who were selected onto this program were trained in human rights and international legal frameworks, public speaking, and write their own blogs, declarations and reports before they’ve even left the UK.

-Once in New York they get the chance to present their ideas on panels alongside parliamentarians, non-governmental organisations and international experts on issues surrounding women’s lives.
+Once in New York they presented their ideas on panels alongside parliamentarians, non-governmental organisations and international experts on issues surrounding women’s lives.

 You can see some of the previous delegations’ blogs here (2016/2015, 2014,) and follow them on twitter (@NAWOYouth) for updates on their work, issues surrounding gender equality, young people… anything else they can think of!

 Testimonials from the most recent CSW 61: